 - Pupils who grasp concepts rapidly should be challenged through being offered rich and sophisticated problems before any acceleration through new content.

 - Lesson design identifies the new mathematics that is to be taught, the key points, the difficult points and a carefully sequenced journey through the learning.
-In a typical lesson pupils sit facing the teacher and the teacher leads back and forth interaction, including questioning, short tasks, explanation, demonstration, and discussion.
+A typical lesson includes questioning, short tasks, explanation, demonstration, and discussion.

 - Procedural fluency and conceptual understanding are developed in tandem because each supports the development of the other.